apereo/cas/developer/Contributor-Guidelines.md

 that catch bugs, make performance improvements, and help with documentation.
 Every contribution is meaningful, so thank you for participating.
 That being said, here are a few guidelines that we ask you to follow so we can successfully address your patch.

+## Be Not Afraid

+The goal of this guide is to, very simply put, help you learn how to catch fish.

+Shed all of your fears of making a mistake as part of your contributions to the project.
+Practice makes perfect and we are all here to help you as much as we can so you can ultimately become an independent contributor to the project.
+It's OK to make mistakes and it does take some time, effort and energy to get better at it.
+So do not be discouraged, keep at it and if you find anything that is unclear along the way, do not hesitate to ask questions.

 ## Getting Started

 All CAS contributions SHOULD be made via GitHub pull request, which requires that contributions are offered from